JuliaLang/julia/doc/stdlib/base.rst

    Evaluate all expressions in the given file, and return the value of the last one.
 No other processing (path searching, fetching from node 1, etc.) is performed.

+.. function:: usingmodule(name)

+   Supports conditional inclusion of a package or module.
+Equivalent to ``using name`` in a file, except it can be inside an ``if`` statement.

 .. function:: help(name)

    Get help for a function. ``name`` can be an object or a string.